cdio/caio/doc/usage.md

     $ c64 --prg /sid/fanatics/music.prg --resid yes
 ```

-Since the program is injected directly into RAM before the actual emulator
+The program is injected directly into RAM before the actual emulator is
-is started, the previous command won't work for advanced or big files that are
+started, this means that the previous command won't work for advanced or
-expected to overwrite memory areas not configured as RAM.
+big files that are expected to overwrite memory areas not configured as RAM.

-Under linux, caio can be launched from a GUI (like a file manager) only if it
+Under Linux, caio can be launched from a GUI (like a file manager) only if it
 is not configured to send log messages to the terminal (because there won't
 be one) if that happens the emulator is silently terminated (see the `logfile`
 configuration file option).